radek1st/BigDataRiver/README.md

 All the components are tied in with Docker and their relationships are captured in `docker-compose`.

 ## Presentation
-Here are the [slides](YowData-RadekOstrowski.pdf) from my presentation at [Yow!
-Data Sydney](http://data.yowconference.com.au/profile/?id=radek-ostrowski) and [Sydney Docker Meetup](https://www.meetup.com/Sydney-Docker-User-Group/events/238792843/).
+Here is the [video](https://www.youtube.com/watch?v=FUBMTVaS1RU) and the [slides](YowData-RadekOstrowski.pdf) from my presentation at [Yow!
+Data Sydney](http://data.yowconference.com.au/profile/?id=radek-ostrowski).
+I've also used the same slides at [Sydney Docker Meetup](https://www.meetup.com/Sydney-Docker-User-Group/events/238792843/).

 ## Setup
 For the ease of deployment Docker Compose script is used.
 It still needs some manual steps, however.